Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

 \newlength{\xfigwd} Fig. \ref{fig:baseline} confirms our expectation of $\mu \rightarrow 0.5$ as $n$ increases.
-We also observe the width of the distribution falls off as $1/\sqrt{n}$ (overlaid for clarity).
-We will now use this plot as a baseline for all individual sources of noise and see how they affect the distribution.
+We also observe that the distribution's width falls off as $1/\sqrt{n}$ (overlaid for clarity).
+We will now use this plot as a baseline for all individual noise sources and see how they affect the distribution.